-Decision Requirements Graph A graph of DRG elements (decisions, business knowledge models and input data) connected by requirements.
+Decision Requirements Graph A graph of DRG elements (decisions, business knowledge

 Decision Requirements Level The more abstract level of modeling in DMN, consisting of a of conclusions or results (output entries) with a set of conditions (input entries).

 DRG represented in one or more DRDs.